Music and Arts Leader, Consultant, Educator and Researcher

 Beginnings and leadership roles

 I studied classical music in my hometown, Barcelona, and in my early teens I also discovered jazz, which inspired me to start playing the trumpet.
-My growing passion for music led me to leave a university degree in physics and move to Boston to study at the Berklee College of Music in search of a modern and genre-inclusive approach to musical training.
+My growing passion for music led me to leave a university degree in physics and move to Boston to study at the Berklee College of Music in search of a modern, creative and genre-inclusive approach to musical training.

 I began my career as a performer, composer and arranger, but I soon developed a real love for music education and I realised that it was through the training of young musicians and the promotion of the arts that I could best serve society.
 The aim was clear, but if I wanted to support new generations of musicians with an innovative pedagogical programme I had to be imaginative and build a new music school from the ground up, the Escuela de Música Creativa (Madrid).
 I was the school’s CEO and Academic Director for sixteen years (1985–2001) and under my leadership it experienced a constant growth and became one of the leading music schools in Spain.